mono/mono/README.md

 Mono Trademark Use Policy
 =========================

-The use of trademarks and logos for Mono can be found [here] (http://www.dotnetfoundation.org/legal/mono-tm).
+The use of trademarks and logos for Mono can be found [here](http://www.dotnetfoundation.org/legal/mono-tm).

 Maintaining the Class Library Solution Files
 ============================================